alexdim2024/Plesk-to-HestiaCP/README.md

 Migrate email accounts associated with the hosting account.

 <h2>Known Issues:</h2>

-<li>Database Password Handling:</li>
+**Plesk Password Handling:** Plesk has removed the option to extract the password from shared hosting subscriptions.
+Therefore, you will need to reset the password in HestiaCP, although the username will remain the same.

-The script may encounter issues when attempting to set the same database password in HestiaCP due to differences in encryption mechanisms.
+**Database Password Handling:** The script may encounter issues when attempting to set the same database password in HestiaCP due to differences in encryption mechanisms.
 Occasionally, a mismatch occurs when updating passwords to match those in the Plesk control panel.

-<li>Email Password Handling:</li>
-New passwords must be set because the existing ones in Plesk are encrypted using methods such as CRYPT, DIGEST-MD5, SCRAM-SHA-1, SCRAM-SHA-256, and APOP.
+**Email Password Handling:** New passwords must be set because the existing ones in Plesk are encrypted using methods such as CRYPT, DIGEST-MD5, SCRAM-SHA-1, SCRAM-SHA-256, and APOP.
 These encryption methods make it impossible to retrieve the passwords directly from the Plesk control panel.

-<li>Addon Domains:</li>
-The script works reliably for domain names linked directly to Plesk subscriptions.
+**Addon Domains:** The script works reliably for domain names linked directly to Plesk subscriptions.
 However, addon domains that are not associated with a Plesk shared hosting subscription are handled differently: only the files are copied, without complete migration of other account elements.
 (If your domains are located outside of /home/$domain, you will need to update line 163 in the script.)

-<li>Subdomains:</li>
-The script works reliably for domain names linked directly to Plesk subscriptions.
+**Subdomains:** The script works reliably for domain names linked directly to Plesk subscriptions.
 However, addon subdomains that are not associated with a Plesk shared hosting subscription are handled differently: only the files are copied, without complete migration of other account elements.
 (If your subdomains are located outside of /home/$domain, you will need to update line 163 in the script.)

-# How to Use Our Script
+<h2>How to Use Our Script</h2>

 Follow the steps below to successfully migrate accounts from Plesk to HestiaCP using our script: